CRUKorg/cruk-pattern-library/docs/type.md

 ### Description list

-A list of terms and their descriptions, for instance glossaries, displaying metadata and other othe key-value pairs, etc.
+A list of terms and their descriptions, for instance glossaries, displaying metadata and other key-value pairs, etc.

 {% example html %}
 <dl>